fetchai/agents-aea/docs/skill-guide.md

 PUBLIC_ID = PublicId.from_str("fetchai/my_search:0.1.0")

 ```

 Again, ensure the author field matches your own.

-## Step 6: Update fingerprint
+## Step 6: Update Fingerprint

 To run an AEA with new or modified code, you need to update the fingerprint of the new/modified components.
 In this case, we need to fingerprint our skill:

 ``` bash
 aea fingerprint skill fetchai/my_search:0.1.0
 ```

 Ensure, you use the correct author name to reference your skill (here we use `fetchai` as the author.)

-## Step 7: Add the OEF protocol and connection
+## Step 7: Add the OEF Protocol and Connection

 Our AEA does not have the OEF protocol yet so let's add it.

 ``` bash
 aea add protocol fetchai/oef_search:1.1.6
 ```